AltimateAI/datapilot-cli/README.md

     severity: WARNING
 ```

-- For insights with more complex configurations (like fanout thresholds or model types), follow the example structure.
+- For insights with more complex configurations (like fanout thresholds or model types), you need to specify the insight name and corresponding parameter under insights.
+For example:
 ```
 insights:
   model_fanout.max_fanout: 10